Part 3 — Fire & Forget: Creating a Smart Homing Missile for your Unity Game Project!

 We then create a new variable of type GameObject, call it “closest” and set it to null (empty).
 Another variable of type float called “distance” will store the distance between the missile and the Enemy ship, and for now, we set it to infinity.
 The last step is to store the transform position of the missile into a variable of type Vector3 called “position”.

-We then cycle through each Game Object in the “enemies” array and store it into the variable “enemy”.
+We then cycle through each Game Object in the “enemies” array and store it in the variable “enemy”.
 We then do a comparison of the Game Object stored in “enemy” and the missile’s “position”, and save the calculated difference into a variable of type Vector3 named “diff”.

 Once we have that “diff” value, we get its Squared Magnitude and save it into float “curDistance” which represents the current distance (squared length of the vector) between the missile and the Enemy Game Object from the array.
-To read more into the Square Magnitude, follow the following link to the Unity Scripting API.
+To read more about the Square Magnitude, follow the following link to the Unity Scripting API.

 We then need to compare the calculated current distance (curDistance) to the stored distance value (by default was infinity).
-If the current distance between the missile and the “enemy” Game Object from the array is less than that stored in the distance variable, that Game Object stored in “enemy” is now computed as the closest Enemy and is stored into the variable “closest”.
+If the current distance between the missile and the “enemy” Game Object from the array is less than that stored in the distance variable, that Game Object stored in “enemy” is now computed as the closest Enemy and is stored in the variable “closest”.
 At the same time, curDistance replaces the value stored in “distance”; this now becomes the new baseline for comparison.

 We continue this process, looking at each Game Object stored in the “enemies” array until we finally return the nearest Enemy Game Object stored in “closest”.